 6 easy ways to credit check your customers

 Are you in control of who you give credit terms to?
-Read this quick guide to help you check new customers and avoid cashflow disasters
+Read this quick guide to help you combat late payments from customers

 1. Credit checks